 Here the pre-demolition audit is seen as an efficient tool to improve the quality of waste.

-It is likely that the European Commission will recommend all Member States to make this pre-demolition waste audit mandatory to increase the high-quality recycling of construction and demolition waste.
+The European Commission seeks the harmonized and coordinated approach of the Member States to increase the high-quality recycling of construction and demolition waste.

-A general framework for waste auditing in demolition activity has been developed in a study funded by DG GROW.
+A general framework for waste auditing in demolition activity has been published in a study and Guidance funded by DG GROW.

-A pre-demolition waste audit, if performed correctly, can significantly promote the production of good quality raw material from C&DW works.
+The pre-demolition audit, if performed correctly, can significantly promote the production of good quality raw material from C&D works.

 Supporting training material and leading waste auditing examples can strongly enhance the knowledge of professionals in the sector, increasing the quality of these pre-demolition waste audits.

-This project is a continuation of the DG GROW contract work.
+This project is part of the implementation of the DG GROW study and Guidance.